molily/molily.de/_posts/2017-12-21-robust-javascript.md

   <p>TCP implementations should follow a general principle of robustness: be conservative in what you do, be liberal in what you accept from others.</p>
 </blockquote>

 Today this principle is often called <dfn>Postel’s Law</dfn>.
-While the original context was very specific – processing packets on a wide-area computer network –, today it is applied to all programs that read, parse and process user input, file formats or other structured data.
+While the original context was very specific&thinsp;—&thinsp;processing packets on a wide-area computer network&thinsp;—, today it is applied to all programs that read, parse and process user input, file formats or other structured data.

 For example, the liberal, fault-tolerant [HTML 5 parser definition](https://www.w3.org/TR/html5/syntax.html#parsing-html-documents) along with the conservative [HTML 5 syntax definition](https://www.w3.org/TR/html5/syntax.html#writing-html-documents) is an application of Postel’s Law.

 Personally, I do not think Postel’s Law should be seen as a <q>general principle of robustness</q>.
 I agree to some point that a program should accept data <q>that it can interpret (e.g. not object to technical errors where the meaning is still clear)</q>.
-This rule requires careful interpretation.
+But this rule requires careful interpretation.

 In this guide, I do not argue that every program should be liberal in what it accepts.
 I find it more important that every program is explicit about what it accepts, is outspoken about technical errors and has a well-defined error handling.